 They’re great for camping trips, travel and also for making coffee at a workplace that doesn’t provide it (or provides coffee you don’t like).
 And you might find you love the taste of how they brew coffee.
 Here’s how to use a French press coffee maker.

 Care and maintenance

-French presses are dishwasher safe, and each should come with the best instructions for cleaning that particular model.
+French presses are dishwasher safe, and each should come with the best instructions for cleaning that particular model, so be sure to consult your specific manual.
 For cleaning on the go, without a dishwasher: